New Rules for Vital Records (effective July 1, 2018)

 Overview for Town Clerks

 This section provides preliminary information to help town clerks understand and ensure compliance with the new rules and systems required by Act 46.
-More details about processes and definitions will be available before July 1, 2018, and trainings will be offered in April and May 2018 to support town clerks.
+More details about processes and definitions will be available before July 1, 2018 and trainings will be offered to support town clerks.

 Looking for more information?
 Take a look at these frequently asked questions.

 - The statewide system will be used to create, store, issue and track birth and death certificates from January 1, 1909 to present.

 - Certified and noncertified copies from January 1, 1909 forward will be issued from the statewide system.

 - Certified and noncertified copies of records from before January 1, 1909 will be tracked in the statewide system.